que-es-una-fpga

 que-es-un-fpga-zynq

-How does it differ from a processor?
+How is it different from a processor?

 que-es-un-fpga-arquitectura-cpu